Shocked - dirty habits

 As most women will experience a combination of symptoms, it is normal to question whether you should be seeking help.
 While it is not always necessary to seek medical advice, if you feel unsure about anything it is worth consulting a health professional.

 "I had a couple of years in my mid-50s when I had very heavy bleeding and really bad migraines."

 "I had no hot flushes, sweats, headaches or anything else."

 "So, thinning body hair might be a sign of perimenopause?
 I've been waxing my fuzzy legs for 25 years, except in the last year where the hairs have gotten finer and more sparse...
 This coincides with raging mood swings, palpitations, a couple of hot flushes, bad sleep, breast pain, spots, aches and pains."

-Should you start to experience extreme or disruptive symptoms, or if you feel that your symptoms are unusual or worsening, you will need to speak to your GP.
+Should you start to experience extreme or disruptive symptoms, or if you feel that your symptoms are unusual or worsening, or generally making life difficult, it's a good idea to speak to your GP.
 For example, whilst it is normal to experience irregular periods during perimenopause, if they suddenly become very heavy, include unusual blood clots, last several days longer than usual or occur closely together, it could be a sign that something else is happening to your body.
 This is also the case if you find that you are spotting after sex.

 Sometimes it can be beneficial to visit the doctor to determine whether your symptoms could be linked to something else, such as hypothyroidism.
 Symptoms of hypothyroidism can sometimes be similar to those of perimenopause, as they include tiredness, weight gain and depression.
 Hypothyroidism can be diagnosed with blood tests, so your GP will be able to determine if your symptoms are related to a thyroid problem rather than perimenopause.